Welcome to a huge list of psychological pricing strategies.

 If you’re launching a new (more expensive) version of your product, how should you price the old product?

-Some businesses will lower the price of their old product to gradually phase it out of the market.
+Some businesses lower the price to gradually phase it out of the market.
 Surprisingly, though, that strategy is often the wrong approach.

 Baker, Marn, and Zawada (2010) suggest raising the price of your old product.
 By raising the price, you raise people’s reference price (thereby enhancing the perceived value of your new product).
 You’ll be releasing the new product into more favorable conditions.

-Conversely, if you lower the price of your old product, you set yourself up for failure.
-You’ll reinforce a lower reference price, which will make your new product seem more expensive.
+If you lower the price of your old product, you set yourself up for failure.
+You reinforce a lower reference price, which makes your new product seem more expensive.